jrasmusson/ios-starter-kit/basics/Enums/README.md

   var year: Int
 }
 ```

-## Enums are more powerful than you think

 ### How to add an enum to an existing struct

 Say you want to have a struct return an enum based on an internal type.